-Not long ago, thrift shopping and buying secondhand was not really considered a cool thing to do or talk about.
-It was often thought of for people who couldn’t afford new clothes at retail stores.
+Not that long ago, thrift shopping and buying secondhand was not always considered a cool thing to do or talk about.
+Perhaps unfairly, it was often thought of for people who couldn’t afford new clothes at retail stores.

-After fast fashion reared its ugly head in environmental impact, buying clothes became something to consider when thinking about lowering your carbon footprint.
-Today, buying secondhand clothing is well-known as a great way for individuals to help the planet and their budget.
+After fast fashion reared its ugly head in its harmful environmental impact, buying clothes became something to consider when thinking about lowering your own carbon footprint.
+Today, buying secondhand clothing is now well-known as a great way for individuals to help the planet and their budget.

-In this article, we’ll take a deeper look at the main benefits of buying secondhand clothes.
+Need more great reasons to start thrifting?
+In this article, we’ll take a deeper look at the top benefits of buying secondhand clothes.
 Let’s dive in!

 Needless to say, shopping for secondhand clothes costs considerably less than retail shopping.
 But it doesn’t stop here.